JACマガジン

 There is also the possibility of taking advantage of overseas knowledge and cultural differences to expand business globally.

-In the case of technical training, since there are no exams etc., the number of participants is large and it is easy to attract people.
+In the case of Technical Intern Training, there are no exams, so the population is large and people are easy to gather.

 Since they are not skilled in any particular skill, it may be a little difficult to teach them in Japanese, but you can expect the adaptability and ability to absorb that only beginners can have.